hetio/hetnetpy/README.md

-# Heterogeneous Networks in python
+# Hetnets in Python

+## Background

-Heterogeneous (or multipartite) networks are graphs with multiple node and edge types.
+**Hetnets**: Hetnets, also [called](https://doi.org/10.15363/thinklab.d104) *heterogeneous information networks*, are graphs with multiple node and edge types.
+Hetnets are both multipartite and multirelational.
 They provide a scalable, intuitive, and frictionless structure for data integration.

-This package provides python data structures for heterogeneous networks as well as algorithms for [edge prediction](http://het.io/hnep/).
+**Purpose**: This package provides data structures for hetnets and algorithms for [edge prediction](http://het.io/hnep/).
+It only supports hetnets, which is its primary advantage compared to other network software.
+Node/edge attributes and edge directionality are supported.

-A [study to predict disease-associated genes](https://dx.doi.org/10.1371/journal.pcbi.1004259) formed the impetus for this project.
-The package is being actively developed for a successive [study to repurpose drugs](https://dx.doi.org/10.15363/thinklab.4).
+**Impetus**: Development originated with a [study](https://doi.org/10.1371/journal.pcbi.1004259) to predict disease-associated genes and continues with a successive [study](https://doi.org/10.15363/thinklab.4) to repurpose drugs.

 Documentation is currently lacking and the API is unstable.
 Contributions welcome.